ElementCR/eveql/README.md

 Contact me to be added to the Kanban board, and for information regarding the Discord Server for more open communication.

 <B>4/3/2017 -</B>
+Over the weekend I was able to make a solid breakthrough in both the database and processing for economic data found within the eve_economy table. ecSpreadFinder.js has been completed to a degree, albeit some problems with the data and the service we are using.
+Some exception handling needs to be put in place for the response related to items that are non-marketable within the database.
+I'll also be removing any non-marketable items from the database, along with items that have 0 economic value after a full iteration of economic processing.

+Feel free to post any suggestions for the algorithm and error handling.

 _____________________________________________________________________________
 The economic data will be retrieved from api.eve-central.com.